Nissan Elgrand: Second generation (E51; 2002)

 The second generation E51 Elgrand was launched in May 2002 and primarily competes with the Toyota Alphard and Honda Elysion.
 The Jumbo Taxi and Paramedic did not move to the new platform, instead remaining on the previous E50 chassis.
+In addition, the rebadged Isuzu Filly was not carried over.
 The E51 Elgrand is quite different from its predecessor, now equipped with power sliding doors, turn signal repeaters built into the side mirrors, a rear roof spoiler, and 16- (XL) or 17-inch (HWS) aluminum alloy wheels.
 The new front fascia, with a chromed grille, gives the Elgrand a sportier look.
 The E51 was only available through Nissan dealerships in Japan, with limited exports to Hong Kong and Brunei.
 The E51 is a popular grey import vehicle in Australia, the United Kingdom, Canada, and New Zealand.